Kavyanegi0007/js/README.md

-# this is a repository showcasing intermediate level Javascript using CSS DOM projects
+# this is a repository showcasing Javascript and CSS DOM projects
 authored by Kavya